MeveraStudios/Documentation/docs/Imperat/command-api/Classic Command API.md

 ### Adding your Processors
 :::caution[WARNING]
-If you don't know what is a `CommandProcessor`, please check out [Command Processors](Command%Processors.md)
+If you don't know what is a CommandProcessor, please check out [Command Processors](Command%20Processors.md)

 :::